 For the purpose of these Regulations, certain words used herein are defined as follows:

-Applicant- The owner of record or their agent duly authorized in writing.
+Applicant- The owner of record of the Property to be subdivided or their agent duly authorized in writing.

 Authorized Agent or Representative - A person or persons who have been duly authorized in writing filed with the Planning Board by the subdivider to act on their behalf.